zbremmer/TransitIncomeMap/README.md

 **Completed:**

 1. R script written to get data from census.gov API and save as CSV.
 Includes median income by zip code tabulation area.
+2. King County Transit routes converted to points for Tableau using *_shapetotab --simplify routes.tab_* where Esri shp was converted to .tab in MapInfo.
+Currently has ~55k points.

 **TODO:**

-1. Convert polyline map of routes to points for Tableau.
-Need to determine point resolution - may need to be done manually.
-2. Points will need RTE_NUM, LAT, LON, ORDER, and ZCTA.
-ZCTA is needed to blend income data with transit map data.
+1. Determine how to blend route locations with income data.
+2. Decide which routes to include (major? express? all?)

 **Notes:**

 1. ZCTA are different from ZIP codes.
 Custom geocoding could be used in Tableau but doesn't seem necessary for this project.
 Comparing ZCTA to ZIP for Seattle, Philadelphia, and DC only yield a few minor areas without corresponding income data.
 These can just be avoided on the final map.
 2. Final project will have map with selectable points and a line graph showing income along the path.
 Line graph should have income on y, ORDER on x, and be filtered by RTE_NUM as selected on the map.
+3. tabgeohack and shapetotab available here: https://community.tableau.com/message/286092